technomalia/technomalia.github.io/README.md

          -> Software -> n/a
          -> Services -> n/a

-About -> About Technomalia
+Information -> About Technomalia
             -> Meet the Team
             -> Resource Links
 ```

 I know there's the four 1,200 word reports everyone's doing, but do we want them all just shoved in the one page or a separate page for each?